zhmcclient/zhmc-ansible-modules/docs_source/modules/zhmc_crypto_attachment.rst

 domain_range
-  Only for ``state=attach``: The domain range the partition needs to have attached, as a tuple of integers (min, max) that specify the inclusive range of domain index numbers.
+  Only for ``state=attached``: The domain range the partition needs to have attached, as a tuple of integers (min, max) that specify the inclusive range of domain index numbers.
 Other domains attached to the partition remain unchanged.
 The special value -1 for the max item means the maximum supported domain index number.

   | **required**: False